It’s time to have the talk with your Board

 Sign up for a webinar with me on February 24 where I’ll walk you through what you need to know.

 Click on my advocacy page and watch my lobbying video (it’s free!).

 4. By joining a nonprofit trade association

 In California, CalNonprofits is the place to go for information about the sector overall, in Pennsylvania it’s PANO, and Minnesota has a great group too.
 I’m sure there’s an awesome network wherever you live and work.

 Have the talk.
 Do the work.
 Let your voice be heard!

 Pat Libby is a nonprofit consultant and author of The Lobbying Strategy Handbook: 10 Steps to Advancing Any Cause Effectively from Oxford University Press.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.